Hexagrammidae

-Hexagrammidae, the greenlings, is a family of marine ray-finned fishes belonging to the suborder Cottoidei in the order Scorpaeniformes.
+Hexagrammidae, the greenlings, is a family of marine ray-finned fishes belonging to the suborder Cottoidei in the order Perciformes.
 These fishes are found in the North Pacific Ocean.

 Taxonomy

 Hexagrammidae was first proposed as a family in 1888 by the American ichthyologist David Starr Jordan.
 The 5th edition of Fishes of the World classifies this family as the only family in the monotypic superfamily Hexagrammoidea within the suborder Cottoidei of the diverse order Scorpaeniformes.
 Other workers have found that if the Scorpaeniformes, as delimited in Fishes of the World, is not included in the Perciformes it renders the Perciformes paraphyletic.
 These workers retain the Cottoidei as a suborder within the Perciformes while reclassifying Hexagrammoidea as the infraorder Hexagrammales.
 The family Zaniolepididae has been included within the Hexagrammidae, as the subfamilies Zaniolepidinae and Oxylebiinae, but Fishes of the World and Betancur et al classify these taxa as distinct from the Hexagrammidae.
-The palcing of these two families in their own monotypic superfamilies was originally proposed in 1994 by Gento Shinohara.
+Placing these two families in their own monotypic superfamilies was originally proposed in 1994 by Gento Shinohara.